shellyln/shellyln.github.io/menneu/notebook.md

 # JS Notebook

-> Note: Execution of the JavaScript contents are cancelled for security reason.
+> Note: Execution of the JavaScript contents are cancelled for security reason on this site.

 ## Writing the JavaScript blocks.